amlalejini/origins_of_plasticity_f16/README.md

   * (2) More change rates between (1:25)?
 Yes: 3, 6, 12
   * Process/analyze data from new env runs.
   * (3) Block stepping runs for env 2, traits 2
+  * Visualize 'update_x' data as violin plots (should be interesting)